corda/corda/docs/source/tutorial-test-dsl.rst

 Writing a contract test
 =======================

-This tutorial will take you through the steps required to write a contract test using Kotlin.
+This tutorial will take you through the steps required to write a contract test using Kotlin and Java.

 The testing DSL allows one to define a piece of the ledger with transactions referring to each other, and ways of verifying their correctness.